 This open eucalypt forest is rugged and accessible by four-wheel-drive vehicles only.

-Fireclay Road got its name from local clay which was used to make bricks before hoop pine plantations were established here.
-The first plantations of about 12ha was established in 1934 and the last available area was planted in 1991.
+Fireclay Road is named after the local clay used to make bricks, before hoop pine plantations were established here.
+The first plantation of about 12ha was established in 1934 and the last available area was planted in 1991.

 - Avoid using soap, shampoo, toothpaste or detergent in or near creeks.

 - Feeding wildlife is prohibited—and it is harmful to their health.

 - Please take rubbish with you when you leave the forest and help by picking up rubbish left by others.

 - No toilet facilities are provided at Mia Mia State Forest.
 BYO trowel and toilet paper.
 Bury toilet waste at least 15cm below the ground and 100m from water.
 Clip-seal bags are handy for carrying sanitary items to dispose of after you leave.

 - See the guidelines on caring for parks for more information about protecting our environment and heritage in parks .

 Mia Mia State Forest was first gazetted in 2002 and is managed by the Queensland Parks and Wildlife Service (QPWS).

 For information about activities, tours and accommodation in this region, visit www.mackayregion.com